8 Easy Homemade Granola Bar Recipes

 - 1/4 teaspoon kosher salt

-- 3/4 cups total extra mix-ins (about 1/4 cup of 3 different ingredients such as dried fruits, coconut, chocolate chips, etc.)
+- 3/4 cups total extra mix-ins, (about 1/4 cup of 3 different ingredients such as dried fruits, coconut, chocolate chips, etc. please see the post following the recipe for 8 options.)

 - Preheat the oven to 350 degrees.
 Line a 9-inch square baking dish with parchment or foil and lightly spray with cooking spray.